 Today we have heterogeneous applications (in-house, COTS, legacy, cloud-native), that are being deployed to heterogeneous infrastructure (VMs, bare metal, containers, serverless) across different environments (VMware, AWS, Azure, GCP, etc.).
 If we start to have different tools and processes for dealing with each of these, we’ll quickly get to the state where the ecosystem becomes very complex and unmanageable.

-If we try to focus on establishing a handful of processes that can be standardized across different applications, infrastructure and environments then life starts to get a bit easier.
+When planning your DevOps strategy, try to focus on establishing a handful of processes that can be standardized across different applications, infrastructure and environments then life starts to get a bit easier.
 Once you layer in standard tooling to go along with these standard processes, you start to get closer to becoming a truly DevOps enabled organization.

 Read more about tooling in the Selecting The Right DevOps Tools blog.